Canon SX620 vs Sony RX100 II

 It is notable that the RX100 II has a hotshoe, which makes it possible to easily attach optional accessories, such as an external flash gun.
 The SX620 does not feature such an accessory-socket.

 The SX620 is a recent model that features in the current product line-up of Canon.
-In contrast, the RX100 II has been discontinued (but can be found pre-owned on eBay).
+In contrast, the RX100 II has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the RX100 II was succeeded by the Sony RX100 III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.
+Further information on the features and operation of the SX620 and RX100 II can be found, respectively, in the Canon SX620 Manual (free pdf) or the online Sony RX100 II Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon SX620 and the Sony RX100 II?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.